saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## New features

 * Add Marathon LB integration.
-* Enable `gzip` compression for Grafana's HTTP server.
+* Enable gzip compression for Grafana's HTTP server.
 * Add a link to the Grafana UI on the Services page.
 * Set the Home dashboard in Grafana to the DC/OS Overview dashboard.

 ## Updates

-* Grafana dashboard titles are no longer overwritten by the file path of the dashboard JSON.
+* Grafana dashboard titles are no longer overwritten by the file path of the dashboard json.

 ## Known limitations

-* Service name cannot contain characters that are not allowed in a DNS name (for example `/`) if using Marathon LB integration.
+* Service name cannot contain characters that are not allowed in a DNS name (e.g., /) if using Marathon LB integration.

 # Version v0.4.3